Are you having a hard time finding cat trees that look like real trees?

 Like I said above, there really aren’t a ton of realistic-looking cat trees out there.

 In fact, only the first one looks like an actual natural tree that you’d see out your front window.
+Check out our guide for the best window cat tree.

 The others are sort of realistic looking to various degrees, but I included them because I like you to have options.